-d.
 Compilation of the final list

-The candidate may remove any name on the PRC list if he or she provides a detailed rationale that describes why the particular reviewer could not provide an objective review of the candidate's scholarly/creative/professional activity.
-The final list used to select external reviewers will be produced through a collaborative process between the candidate and the PRC, although the candidate will not be involved in the ranking of the list.

-Either the PRC or the candidate may ask the Dean to resolve any disputes concerning the composite list (i.e., candidate and PRC lists) of potential reviewers.

-By April 1, the prospective list emerging from the PRC and candidate collaboration will be sent to the Dean.
+- The candidate may remove any name on the PRC list if they provide a detailed rationale that describes why the particular reviewer could not provide an objective review of the candidate's scholarly/creative/professional activity.
+The final list used to select external reviewers will be produced through a collaborative process between the candidate and the PRC, although the candidate will not be involved in the ranking of the list. - Either the PRC or the candidate may ask the Dean to resolve any disputes concerning the composite list (i.e., candidate and PRC lists) of potential reviewers. - By the date specified in Timeline 6.3, the prospective list emerging from the PRC and candidate collaboration will be sent to the Dean.
 The Dean will review the list and can raise any concerns about the reviewers on the list.
-The PRC and candidate should collaborate to address any concerns raised by the Dean (e.g., elaborating on the reviewer's qualifications, clarifying the relationship between the reviewer and candidate, replacing a reviewer, etc.).

-By April 15, the list of 6 to 12 potential reviewers should be finalized.
-The unranked reviewer list will become part of the candidate's application materials as part of "Appendix G - External Review Letters."
+The PRC and candidate should collaborate to address any concerns raised by the Dean (e.g., elaborating on the reviewer's qualifications, clarifying the relationship between the reviewer and candidate, replacing a reviewer, etc.). - By the date specified in Timeline 6.3, the list of 6 to 12 potential reviewers should be finalized and approved by the dean.
+The unranked reviewer list will become part of the candidate's application materials as part of "Standard Application for Reappointment and/or Promotion Item G External Review Letters."
 Adding this list to the candidate's materials ensures that all evaluators (i.e., PRC, deans, CPTC, and Provost) have evidence that the review letters were prepared by qualified and appropriate reviewers.
 Some scholarly/creative/professional fields may be too small to identify six qualified and appropriate reviewers.
-Candidates with these circumstances can submit a list with fewer than 6 reviewers, but they should describe on the final list of external reviewers
+Candidates with these circumstances can submit a list with fewer than 6 reviewers, but they should describe on the final list of external reviewers why the list is smaller than the minimum.